mmogaP/mmogaP/README.md

 Computer Science Engineer / Web Developer / App Developer
 ---------------------------------------------------------

-I've been learning how to code ang manage my time for 7 years, and my journey in Computer Science Engineering has been marked by a relentless pursuit of knowledge and hands-on experience.
+I've been honing my coding skills and perfecting time management for seven years.
+My Computer Science Engineering journey reflects a passionate pursuit of knowledge and practical experience.
 I graduated from the University of Valparaíso in December 2023 with a Bachelor's Degree in Engineering Sciences, specializing in Computer Science.

 * 🌍  I'm based in Viña del mar, Valparaíso, Chile
 * ✉️  You can contact me at [mmoraga.m3@gmail.com](mailto:mmoraga.m3@gmail.com)